remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-front-update.md

 git fetch
 git pull
 ```

-After this step, you can make the previous general command to update your RemoteLabz solution.

 Next step, you have to configure your php to allow large file upload.
 In this example, we allow up to 10G for a file.

 ```bash